-- Correspondence
+Correspondence

+'''

+studio-Directs-Film =

-- studio-Directs-Film ≡ s_name-Studio-Movie
+s_name-Studio-Movie

+'''
-- Integration Step

-- 5. Rule 4b: Both paths are included.

-- Studio and studio are not merged as they have a different relationship to the surrounding classes and might thus mean different things.
+- Integration Step - 5.
+Rule 4b: Both paths are included as both have a length > 1. - Studio and studio are not merged as they have a different relationship to the surrounding classes and might thus mean different things.